 How Do Funeral Plans Work?

 Most funeral plans will allow you to pay for the funeral arrangements at the current price, which protects you from funeral services’ rising cost.
-The plan can be paid in instalments or a lump sum.
+The plan can be paid in installments or a lump sum.

 What’s Included in a Funeral Plan?